ecmwf-projects/mooc-machine-learning-weather-climate/tier_3/data_assimilation/README.md

 The goal of this lecture is to give a brief and very limited introduction to the connections between __machine learning/deep learning__ and __data assimilation__.
 Machine learning has found many new convincing applications over the past couple of years, besides computer vision or natural language.
 The geosciences are among them.
 Even within the geosciences, there is a considerable range of potential applications of machine learning and deep learning; some of them have been evidenced recently.

-Our specific goal today will be to not only learn the state of a physical system through its observation and a prior of this state but also to correct its dynamics.This contrasts with traditional data assimilation where the model is usually assumed to be known, or corrected via only a bunch of parameters in the control variables.
+Our specific goal today will be to not only learn the state of a physical system through its observation and a prior of this state but also to correct its dynamics.
+This contrasts with traditional data assimilation where the model is usually assumed to be known, or corrected via only a bunch of parameters in the control variables.

 __This module is organised into four parts:__